 Required Information for Application:

-As we approach our sixth summer reading cohort, Coloring It With Reading, we reflect on the meaningful progress we've made over the years.
+As we approach our seventh summer reading cohort, Unearth A Story, we reflect on the meaningful progress we've made over the years.

 In Summer 2020, we launched with 25 enthusiastic young readers, eager to share their stories under the theme Imagine Your Story.
 It marked the beginning of our mission to foster a love of reading and build home libraries.